 Photographing fog is another first for me!
 In the past I have been too much of a fine weather photographer.
 I have now realised the more interesting images are made in conditions where most people stay at home.
 I am talking about snow, fog, ice, frost, stormy weather the list goes on… Historically if I had woken up to fog I would have gone back to bed.
 Now it’s a case of where’s my camera bag and car keys.

 My final image to make it into my top 10 images in 2020 is this fantastic sunset.
-I spotted this small cluster of trees on top of a small hill near tone of the woodlands I frequent.
+I spotted this small copse of trees on top of a small hill near to one of the woodlands I frequent.
 With the sun heading towards the horizon and noticed a small gap in the trees where I could position the setting sun..
 I have been caught out previously under similar circumstances.
 The sun sets fairly quickly and I knew I didn’t have time to setup a tripod or change lenses.
 Shooting hand held I adjusted my settings to silhouette the trees and highlight the emitting suns rays.
+If you like the image it is available to buy as a print.

 Which Image Is Your Favorite?